komosinski/researcher-community/README.md

 Dockerized version
 -----------
-Fastest way to run application is to run docker containers for application and database by using command:
+The fastest way to run this service is to run the docker containers for this service and its database by using the command:

     docker compose up

-Application is accessible on http://127.0.0.1:5000/
+The service is then accessible at http://127.0.0.1:5000/

 Linux setup
 -----------